noxiryma/pp2_js_rpsls/README.md

 ![Teko screenshot](assets/images/readme_images/teko_font.webp)

 The font was chosen for it’s accessibility as well as it’s design.
 The text is clear to read with lowercase and uppercase whilst also sitting with a similar style to Bungee.
+This meant the rules of the game and the user and computer score are easier to read in a lighter font compared to Bungee.

 [ Return to table of contents ](#table-of-contents)